brvc-org/brvccoin/README.md

 More tokens locked - higher  chances of being selected to propose the next block.
 Fairness needs to have priority or the more tokens the better? % approach?
 (0.01% gives 1 point 0,1% 2 points...)

+THIS IS JUST TEST, NON-PRODUCTION-READY CODE FOR NOW

 ## BRVC Coin: Conceptual Outline and Pseudocode